Welcome to Year 6P!

 Here's what we'll be learning next half term:

-In the Autumn term we will be recapping calculations and applying them to real life situations, we will also be focusing on Fractions, Decimals and Percentages.
+In the Spring term we will be recapping calculations and applying them to real life situations, we will also be focusing on Fractions, Decimals and Percentages, measurements and converting.

 It is vital that children know their times tables and practice their mental arithmetic.